New Medium Helicopter: Leonardo AW149

-Italian manufacturer Leonardo is offering the AW149.
-Partner companies forming Team AW149 UK would include Aerco, Chelton, Ford Aerospace, Helitune, LFD and RDDS Avionics.
+Italian manufacturer Leonardo offered the AW149.
+Partner companies forming Team AW149 UK included Aerco, Chelton, Ford Aerospace, Helitune, LFD and RDDS Avionics.
 The AW149 operates with either two General Electric CT7-2E1 engines or two Safran Aneto-1K engines.

 Leonardo has indicated that it would assemble the AW149 at a new assembly-line at its Yeovil facility in Somerset, England.
 Yeovil would act as a 'final assembly facility' due to Italy's investment in the main AW189/AW149 production line in Brindisi, Italy.

 The AW149 is already operated by the Royal Thai Army, Egyptian Navy and Polish Land Forces.